When it comes to deciding a color scheme for painting your at-home gym, you may run into some trouble.

 Pink Peach

-If you have a very light color palette throughout your home, but you want to add a bit of color to your workout space, then pink peach is a great alternative.
+If you have a very light color palette throughout your home, but you want to add bit of bright colors to your home gym space, then pink peach is a great alternative.

 It’s light, airy, and isn’t a drastic change from a white or cream color palette.
 Pink peach is also a great choice for creating a zen space for meditation, yoga, or pilates.